llord1/llord1.github.io/_posts/2020-07-08-AssetsSLUlaw.md

 American Indian/Alaska Native/Amerindian (Native Caribbean People)

 Black/African/Afro-Caribbean

 White/North European

 Mediterranean (Greek, Italian, Turkish, Syrian, etc.)

+Hispanic/ Latino (Mexican, Central or South American, or other Spanish or Portuguese etc.)

 Indian subcontinent

 SE Asian/Chinese/Native Hawaiian/ Other Pacific Islander

 Mixed parentage

 Not known

 Choose not to respond

-Other (please specify)

-____________________
+Other:

+4

-While the ABA noted that "most state bars and state licensing agencies do not track race and ethnicity in the profession", in 2020 there was an increase in this type of data collection [americanbar.org] [clio.com/resources] [attorneyatwork.com] As of 2010, only 11.4% of all American lawyers were men and women of color, and this only rose to 14.1% in 2020 [americanbar.org] [clio.com/resources][attorneyatwork.com].
-Identifying participant ethnicity/race is another standard demographic inquiry, nevertheless, it is needed here to highlight if there are any differences in linguistics interests among the lawyers based on their backgrounds.
-In developed countries, like America, it is said that minorities remain underrepresented in the legal profession; however, there is limited information on the legal environment of the Caribbean-an environment where the majority of the population would be non-white.
+While the ABA noted that "most state bars and state licensing agencies do not track race and ethnicity in the profession", in 2020 there was an increase in this type of data collection [americanbar.org] [clio.com/resources] [attorneyatwork.com].
+As of 2010, only 11.4% of all American lawyers were men and women of color, and this only rose to 14.1% in 2020 [americanbar.org] [clio.com/resources][attorneyatwork.com].
+In developed countries, like America, it is said that minorities remain underrepresented in the legal profession; however, there is limited information on the legal environment of the Caribbean-an environment where the majority of the population would historically be non-white.
+As of the 2010 Saint Lucian census, the "ethnic group" of
+"African Descents" represented about 85.28 percent of the population (the highest); this was distantly followed by the "Mixed" category with 10.85 percent, and the "East Indian" at 2.16 percent [census2010].

 Additionally, one's household and upbringing may shape or influence one's interests.
 Multiculturalism is quite prevalent in the Caribbean, however, one's multilingualism might be impacted by one's upbringing.
 While formal education may be a primary factor in one's language acquisition, various states of immigration over generations, or other forms of diversity in one's household, might influence their linguistic capacities.
+Identifying participant ethnicity/race is another standard demographic inquiry, nevertheless, it is needed here to highlight if there are any differences in linguistics interests among the lawyers based on their backgrounds.

 + *How many years have you been in practice (number of years since your first call to the bar in the Common-Wealth)?*